jpmedley/mdn-helper/config/mutedreasons.md

 ## CSSContainerRule

 The feature has not shipped, but it's status vis a vis source files is not resolvable.
-(19/10/21)
+It's status in Chromium is currently 'Proposed'.
+(20/10/21)

 ## FileSystemFileHandle.createSyncAccessHandle